AiyionPrime/heimdallr/README.md

 ./heimdallr -u aiyionprime
 ```

-Alternatively start an ssh-server (eg. on port 1234), which others can fill with pubkeys via ssh-copy-id:
+Alternatively start a ssh-server (eg. on port 1234), which others can fill with pubkeys via `ssh-copy-id`:

 ```
 ./heimdallr -p 1234
 ```

-Your coworkers can then use ssh-copy-id like they would with ordinary ssh-servers:
+Your coworkers can then use `ssh-copy-id` like they would do with ordinary ssh-servers:

 ```
 ssh-copy-id -p 1234 <the-ip-of-your-device>